ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/mongo/cluster/create.md

   -e, --edition string            Cluster Edition.
 Can be one of: playground, business, enterprise (required) -f, --force                     Force command to execute without user input -h, --help                      Print usage
       --instances int32           The total number of instances of the cluster (one primary and n-1 secondaries).
-Minimum of 3 for business edition (default 1)
+Minimum of 3 for enterprise edition (default 1)
       --lan-id string             The numeric LAN ID with which you connect your cluster (required) -l, --location string           The physical location where the cluster will be created. (defaults to the location of the connected datacenter)
       --maintenance-day string    Day Of the Week for the MaintenanceWindows.
 The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur.
-Defaults to a random day during Mon-Fri, during the hours 10:00-16:00 (default "Wednesday")
+Defaults to a random day during Mon-Fri, during the hours 10:00-16:00 (default "Thursday")
       --maintenance-time string   Time for the MaintenanceWindows.
-The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur. e.g.: 16:30:59Defaults to a random day of the week, during the hours 10:00-16:00 (default "12:00:00")
+The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur. e.g.: 16:30:59Defaults to a random day of the week, during the hours 10:00-16:00 (default "14:00:00")
   -n, --name string               The name of your cluster (required)
       --no-headers                When using text output, don't print headers -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
       --ram string                Custom RAM: multiples of 1024. e.g. --ram 1024 or --ram 1024MB or --ram 4GB (required and only settable for enterprise edition) (default "2GB")
       --shards int32              The total number of shards in the sharded_cluster cluster.
 Setting this flag is only possible for enterprise clusters and infers a sharded_cluster type.
 Possible values: 2 - 32. (required for sharded_cluster enterprise clusters) (required) (default 1)
-      --storage-size string       Custom Storage: Greater performance for values greater than 100 GB. (only settable for enterprise edition) (default "2GB")
+      --storage-size string       Custom Storage: Minimum of 5GB, Greater performance for values greater than 100 GB. (only settable for enterprise edition) (default "5GB")
-      --storage-type string       Custom Storage Type. (only settable for enterprise edition).
-Can be one of: HDD, SSD, "SSD Premium" (default "SSD")
-      --template string           The ID of a Mongo Template, or a word contained in the name of one.
+      --storage-type string       Custom Storage Type. (only settable for enterprise edition) (default "SSD") --template string           The ID of a Mongo Template, or a word contained in the name of one.
 Templates specify the number of cores, storage size, and memory.
 Business editions default to XS template.
 Playground editions default to playground template.
   -t, --timeout int               Timeout option for Request [seconds] (default 60)
       --type string               Cluster Type.
 Required for enterprise clusters.
 Not required (inferred) if using --shards or --instances.
 Can be one of: replicaset, sharded-cluster (default "replicaset")